Michaëlla Krajicek: 2008

 Her form turned around at Birmingham where she defeated Tatiana Poutchek 6–2, 6–1 for her first win of the year.
 However, she lost to eventual finalist Yanina Wickmayer.
-At her home tournament in 's-Hertogenbosch, she defeated Japanese veteran Ai Sugiyama in a tough battle 6–1, 5–7, 7–6.
-In the second round she then defeated Sania Mirza 6–2, 6–2.
-However, she lost the quarterfinal against Tamarine Tanasugarn.
+At her home tournament in 's-Hertogenbosch, she defeated Japanese veteran Ai Sugiyama in a tough battle.
+In the second round she then defeated Sania Mirza, 6–2, 6–2.
+However, she lost the quarterfinal match against Tamarine Tanasugarn.

 At the end of the year her singles ranking was 219.
 Her record for the year was 8–16.

 2009

 Krajicek mainly played ITF tournaments early in the year, with limited success.
 In particular, she missed the Australian Open for the first time since 2004.
-However, she did play some WTA tournaments, notably the Cellular South Cup, where after qualifying, she made it to the quarterfinals, losing to first seed Caroline Wozniacki.
+However, she did play some WTA tournaments, notably the Cellular South Cup where after qualifying, she made it to the quarterfinals, losing to top seed Caroline Wozniacki.
 Furthermore, Krajicek made the doubles final of that tournament, playing with Yuliana Fedak, eventually losing to Wozniacki and Victoria Azarenka.

 In June, she won an ITF event in Boston, defeating Rebecca Marino in the final.
 Throughout the year, Krajicek never failed to make at least the semifinals in any doubles tournament that she competed in.
 She won two, the first in Torhout with Yanina Wickmayer in April, and then in November with Sofia Arvidsson in Bratislava.

-The only Grand Slam tournament that Krajicek entered qualifying for in 2009 was the French Open, losing her first match to Simona Halep.
+The only major tournament that Krajicek entered qualifying for in 2009 was the French Open, losing her first match to Simona Halep.

 At the end of the year her ranking in singles was 129.
 Her record for the year was 4–7.

 2010

 Preparing for the Australian Open, she participated in Brisbane and Hobart both losing in the qualifications.
 Because of her ranking Krajicek had to play the qualifications for the Australian Grand Slam, falling in the third round to Angelique Kerber in three sets.
 She also competed in the doubles main event with Dominika Cibulková, but lost in the first round.

 Her next tournament was the Cellular South Cup in Memphis.
 She lost in the second round to Petra Kvitová.
 She won the doubles titles with her partner Vania King.

 She played in the qualification rounds for Monterrey, Indian Wells, Miami and Ponte Vedra Beach.
-Only reaching the main event in Miama losing in the first round to Melanie Oudin.
-Later in Charleston she reached the second round.
+Only reaching the main event in Miama, losing in the first round to Melanie Oudin.
+Later in Charleston, she reached the second round.

-Before going to Europe for the two Grand Slams, she competed on the ITF circuit in the U.S. Reaching the second round in Dothan, winning Charlottesville and falling in the quarterfinals in Indian Harbour Beach.
+Before going to Europe for the two Grand Slams, she competed on the ITF Circuit in the U.S. Reaching the second round in Dothan, winning Charlottesville and falling in the quarterfinals in Indian Harbour Beach.
 Charlottesville would be the only singles title Krajicek would win in 2010.

 Her season end ranking in singles was 141.